newpatiente2e/docs/docs/30-create-new-patient-app/10-integrate-ai.md

     :::info

-    Depending on how fast your computer is, it may take up to 30 seconds for the application to start.
+    Depending on how fast your computer is, it may take up to 30 seconds for the Static Web App to start.

     :::